hakanu/blog/_posts/2016-08-07-useful-beautifulsoup-tips.md

 > Poor man's scraper...

 Yes it works like a charm even on the unvalidated html.
-That's my biggest problem python libraries like lxml etc, they don't really work well with the unvalidated html/xml trees.
+That's my biggest problem with python libraries like lxml etc, they don't really work well with the unvalidated html/xml trees.
 However BeautifulSoup does everything it can.

 Here are some handy commands I use every day: